 - 1.9 From the minimum pension age, which is 50 for those whose service began before 6 April 2006 and 55 for all others, members may bring their pension into payment before their normal pension age.
 An actuarial reduction is applied to early payments to reflect the fact that it will be in payment for a longer period of time. - 1.10 From 1 April 2015, most PCSPS members switched to the new Civil Servants and Others Pension Scheme, also known as Alpha.
-Those who were previously members of Classic, Classic Plus or Premium retained a final salary link in Alpha, i.e. their PCSPS service counts towards a pension in the PCSPS but is based on their final salary when they leave Alpha. - 1.11 Some PCSPS members did not have to switch to Alpha under a process referred to as transitional protection.
+Those who were previously members of Classic, Classic Plus or Premium retained a final salary link in Alpha, i.e. their PCSPS service counted towards a pension in the PCSPS but is based on their final salary when they leave Alpha.
+The PCSPS closed to future service accrual on 31 March 2022.
+Further details are provided in paragraph 1.61. - 1.11 Some PCSPS members did not have to switch to Alpha under a process referred to as transitional protection.
 Those who were within 10 years of their PCSPS normal pension age on 1 April 2012 are generally allowed to remain in the PCSPS until they leave employment covered by the Scheme.
 Those who were between 10 and 13.5 years from their PCSPS normal pension age on 1 April 2012 were given a 'tapered Alpha enrolment date' between 1 May 2015 and 1 September 2025, but could opt to forego their tapered protection and switch to Alpha on 1 April 2015.
-There was a successful legal challenge against the transitional protection which was found to be discriminatory on the grounds of age.
-Further details are provided in paragraphs 1.59 to 1.64.
+There was a successful legal challenge against the transitional protection, which was found to be discriminatory on the grounds of age, and all final salary arrangements closed to future accrual on 31 March 2022, with remaining members in service accruing future pensions as members of Alpha.
+Further details are provided from paragraph 1.61.